ndaman/mechanicsofmaterials/docs/markdown/lecture5.md

 ----
 ## plastic behavior

--   Necking occurs when the material begins to have a noticeable “neck” due to being stretched very thin and lower forces are required to deform the material
+-   Necking occurs when the material begins to have a noticeable "neck" due to being stretched very thin and lower forces are required to deform the material

 ----
 ## true stress-strain